 Oreos took hold of the 34 minutes blackout at the Super Bowl XLVII stadium to show this.

 You may not have the on-hand design team that they have, but you can come up with a way to astonish your audience in something that matters to them.
 In this case, the Oreos’ TA loves snacks during a game, add in the timeliness and humor of this ad, and you get more people who know and are willing to buy because there’s an amazing connection.

 If you don’t have the time to craft fantastic content, let your customers do it for you.
 In some cases, that works better on conversion rates.
 That’s because customers like to see that you include them in what you are doing.
 Another thing is that customers trust information from other people over what you’re going to say.

 User-generated content takes many forms.
 Guest posts and reviews are a big part.
 You could add those and go further, like Doritos with the super bowl ads of previous years or the #RedCupContest from Starbucks.

 Contests are also a great way to build your email list or social media following.

 You could also ask for UGC for a cause.
 At different times, Aerie, a female apparel brand gave $1 to the National Eating Disorders Association for every unretouched picture people took in either an Aerie underwear or swimsuit and posted with the hashtag #AerieREAL.
 That increased the brand’s popularity and sales.

 The last UGC I’ll mention here is affiliate marketing.
-Letting others do the work for a small commision drives sales and bumps up revenue.
+Letting others do the work for a small commission drives sales and bumps up revenue.